EpiphanyMachine/seed/README.md

 ## Quick Start

+This will compile all required files to view the basic app page (from the angular seed project) and start a web server to view the app.

 1. `git clone https://github.com/EpiphanyMachine/seed.git`
 2. install global node dependencies `npm install -g <package>` for each: `grunt-cli` `coffee-script` `karma` `stylus`
 3. `cd seed`